 The IDGC, managed by the Professional Disc Golf Association, is located at Wildwood Park in Appling, GA.
 The center features a Pro Shop, the Ed Headrick Memorial Museum, a training center, practice putting greens, and three championship-caliber courses.

 - Tee up at area golf courses.

-- Champions Retreat Golf Club, the only club in the world featuring three individually designed courses by Arnold Palmer, Gary Player and Jack Nicklaus.
+- Champions Retreat Golf Club, the only club in the world featuring three individually designed courses by Arnold Palmer, Gary Player, and Jack Nicklaus.
 As if that’s not enough, this prestigious course is home to the inaugural Augusta National Women’s Amateur.
 For one week only, this private course opens its gates to the public.
-Call in advance to check on available tee times and their Play at Night event, which features a happy hour, access to the practice facility, cash bar and live DJ.
+Call in advance to check on available tee times and their Play at Night event, which features a happy hour, access to the practice facility and cash bar.